HavinLeung/Time-Management-Notes/README.md

 Try to exercise regularly.
 Exercise lets you de-stress and focus better on your work. **It's better to "lose an hour" in order to exercise before studying simply because it will make you study better**.
 Just trust me and do some exercise, whether it be lifting weights, going for a jog, doing yoga, whatever.
 Just get your body moving and your blood flowing.
 Thank me later.

 Eat healthier.
 Drink more water.
 Sleep more.
 Your brain does not function well on 2 large pizzas, 14 coffees, no water and 3 hours of sleep (I did this in my first semester.
-All that accomplished was make me fat and stressed and depressed).
+All that accomplished was make me fat, stressed, and depressed).
 You will just be throwing your time at the problem and not actually making any progress.

 Take study breaks!
 A 5-10 minute break every 20-30 minutes will let you come back feeling refreshed and ready to study more.
 Again, I want to emphasize that you want to study effectively, not just throw all your time at the problem.